cournape/Bento/doc/source/guides.rst

 *Note: unfortunately, there is still no public API for safe PackageDescription instances access.
-Most read access should be safe, but modifying package description members likely to break in the future*
+Most read access should be safe, but modifying package description members is likely to break in the future*

 Hook and recursive package definitions